cpp-for-yourself/lectures-and-homeworks/lectures/memory_and_smart_pointers.md

 Note how, as opposed to the unique pointer, we can copy a shared pointer to another shared pointer.

 In addition to the interface that a unique pointer provides, we can also see the number of pointers that point to our particular place in memory by calling the `use_count()` function, which in this example will show us that it is incremented in the inner scope and goes back to the old value when we leave that scope.

+##### Prefer `std::unique_ptr`
+One final word of caution related to `std::shared_ptr`.
+Because they are so easy to use, I regularly see beginners overuse shared pointers where unique pointers would suffice.
+Mostly this happens due to issues that beginners have with move semantics, so if your understanding of that concept is not rock solid, please give a watch to a lecture where we reinvent move semantics in 13 minutes.

+In my experience, in most single-threaded application unique pointers are everything that we need for any situation and the overuse of shared pointers is usually a code smell.
+So please if you're unsure which one you need, always start with a unique pointer and only use a shared pointer if you really need to!

 ### Smart pointers are polymorphic
 Finally, as a bonus, smart pointers, being, well, pointers are **polymorphic**, so we can create a `std::unique_ptr<Base>` from an instance of `std::unique_ptr<Derived>` just like what we discussed when talking about [inheritance](inheritance.md).